hemantkumarlearning/AI-File-Retrieval-Chatbot/README.md

-# 🤖 AI-Powered Resume & CSV Q&A Chatbot
+# 🤖 AI-Powered Pdf & CSV Q&A Chatbot

 This is an AI-powered application that allows you to interact with structured CSV data and receive intelligent answers in natural language using LLaMA3 (via Groq), LangChain, and vector search.
 Built with a clean Streamlit interface for easy use.